SecOpsPete/threat-hunting-scenarios/insider-data-exfil/README.md

 ```
 ![Detected Silent Download of 7zip](images/SilentDownload.png)

-Discovered silent installation of 7-Zip (`7z2408-x64.exe`) followed by compression via `7z.exe`.
+I discovered silent installation of 7-Zip (`7z2408-x64.exe`) followed by compression via `7z.exe`.
 The process timeline provides critical insight into how the attacker leveraged PowerShell to silently install 7-Zip and initiate data staging.
 This supports the hypothesis of intentional preparation for exfiltration.

 ---

 ## 🎯 Step 3: Filtered Relevant Process Events
 After identifying the ZIP creation and surrounding activity, this step narrows the focus to three specific processes likely involved in staging or facilitating exfiltration.
-By isolating powershell.exe, 7z2408-x64.exe, and 7z.exe, we expose the tools used to script, install, and compress data — helping us validate the attacker’s method and intent:
+By isolating powershell.exe, 7z2408-x64.exe, and 7z.exe, I expose the tools used to script, install, and compress data — helping me validate the attacker’s method and intent:

 ```kql
 DeviceProcessEvents